berensp/berensp.github.io/_posts/2023-03-11-solvitur-currendo.md

 Apparently, the hippocampus creates a kind of "neural map" of the environment, which helps to organize and store memories based on their location.
 When we subsequently try to recall a memory, the brain can use contextual cues, such as the sights, sounds, and smells of the environment, to activate the relevant neural network in the hippocampus and retrieve the memory.
 The [method of loci](https://en.wikipedia.org/wiki/method_of_loci) exploits this faculty where "memory athletes," for example, will construct a "memory palace" that allows them to recall an insane number of digits of pi.

-But for me it was nothing so deliberate; just a beautiful, eucalyptus-scented, birdsong-adorned urban trail through the woods that my brain put to good work as a mneumonic device.
+But for me it was nothing so deliberate; just a beautiful, eucalyptus-scented, birdsong-adorned urban trail through the woods that my brain put to good work as a mnemonic.

 And so I was plumb amazed both by how powerful the encoding can be (my near word-for-word recollection) and it seemingly being this background, unconscious process — unless interest or attention level is a factor (or a catalyst in the reaction).